XiaoqianRuan1/IoU-filter/README.md

-# Demo implementation of *Fully Test-time Adaptation for Object Detection*
+# Fully Test-time Adaptation for Object Detection
+This is the code for object detective test-time adaptation.

+## Requirements
 The detection framework is inherited from [Maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and uses Pytorch and CUDA.

-This readme will guide you through a full run of our method for the Pascal VOC -> AMD benchmarks.
+Please refer to [INSTALL.md](INSTALL.md) for installation instructions.

 ## Implementation details